 Another thing you can do is give parrots different varieties and colors of carrots.
 There are 40+ members of the carrot family (Apiaceae), including the following:

 Carrots are safe for parrots and should be part of a balanced diet.
-However, the overconsumption of carrots can lead to carotenemia, where the skin takes on a yellow tint.
+However, overconsumption can lead to carotenemia, which causes the skin to take on a yellow tint.

 Carrots benefit parrots because they protect against vitamin A and calcium deficiencies.
 They can also help a bird stay hydrated and maintain a healthy digestive tract.

-Cooked parrots (boiled, steamed, grilled, etc.) are healthier for parrots than raw carrots because it increases the carotenoids.
-However, raw carrots wear down the beak and are more fun to eat.
+Cooked parrots (boiled, steamed, grilled, etc.) are healthier for parrots than raw carrots because they increase the carotenoids.
+Raw carrots wear down the beak and are more fun to eat.